 More information about products prioritised under the 2017-18 E3 work programme can be found in the E3 Prioritisation Plan.

-The E3 Programme is planning to undertake a review of the existing requirements for televisions and assess opportunities to make further energy efficiency gains.
+The E3 Programme is planning a review of the existing requirements for televisions, and will assess opportunities for further energy efficiency gains.